lu-pl/lodkit/README.md

 # Installation

-# Functionality
+# Usage

 ## RDF Importer

 `lodkit.RDFImporter` is a custom importer for importing RDF files as if they were modules.

-Assuming e.g. 'graphs/some_graph.ttl' exists in the import path one can do the following:
+Assuming 'graphs/some_graph.ttl' exists in the import path, `lodkit.RDFImporter` makes it possible to do the following:
 ```python
 import lodkit
 from graphs import some_graph